 - (A) Top Speed Advisory.
 Any top speed advisories given from the towboat during the competition shall be considered a courtesy and shall never be grounds for a re-ride or protest. - (B) Starting From Rest.
 The skier shall communicate with the towboat only with the words 'IN GEAR,' 'STOP' or 'OK.'
 The towboat shall only proceed on the 'OK' command.
-A misunderstanding due to a departure from this standard phraseology shall never be grounds for a re-ride or protest.

-- (C) Before Turn-Around Time.
+A misunderstanding due to a departure from this standard phraseology shall never be grounds for a re-ride or protest. - (C) Before Turn-Around Time.
 The skier has the option to go before the turn-around time has expired.
 If the water has not settled in this shorter time, it's the skier's own responsibility and shall never be grounds for a re-ride or protest. - (D) Rope Position.
 It is the skier's responsibility to ensure that the rope is at the proper height.
 Incorrect rope height shall never be grounds for a re-ride or protest. - (E) Boat Speed.
 The failure of the towboat to attain a speed greater than 72 kph/44.7 mph shall never be grounds for a re-ride or protest. - (F) Last Trick In Time.
 A mistake by the Boat Judges communicating the last trick in time shall never be cause for a re-ride or protest. - (G) Provisional Score.
-An error or misunderstanding on the part of the officials on communicating provisional scores shall never be grounds for a re-ride or protest. - (H) Skier Jumps Prior or Past Landing Box.
-A successful jump that is unreadable due to the skier jumping prior to or past the video box shall never be grounds for a re-ride or protest. - (I) Failure of Skier's Equipment.
-A failure of skier's own equipment is the skier's responsibility and shall never be grounds for a re-ride or protest. - (J) Engine Position.
-If the skier requests the engine to be trimmed for higher speed, engine position shall never be grounds for a re-ride or protest.
+An error or misunderstanding on the part of the officials on communicating provisional scores shall never be grounds for a re-ride or protest. - (H) Skier Lands Prior to or Past Landing Box.
+A successful jump that is unreadable due to the skier landing prior to or past the video box shall never be grounds for a re-ride or protest. - (I) Failure of Skier's Equipment.
+A failure of skier's own equipment is the skier's responsibility and shall never be grounds for a re-ride or protest.